Overview

 Team Leaders

-Based on the type, settings, and location of the team, these leaders are the only ones who automatically receive individual request notifications and have the ability to engage their team through their own account, as well as the ability to Engage Community and Church-to-Church.
+Based on the type, settings, and location of the team, these leaders automatically receive individual request notifications and have the ability to engage their team through their own account, as well as the ability to Engage their Community.

 Church Responders (Also called Response Team Members)

-Individual members of a church team who are approved to make responses to requests based on the established settings of their church.
-Responders do not receive individual request notifications unless their team leader activates the team or has made the team settings to Auto-Activate.
+Individual members of a church's Response Team who are approved to make responses to requests based on the established settings of their church.
+Responders do not receive individual request notifications unless their Team Leader activates the team or has enabled Auto-Activate My Response Team.
 Responders do not respond directly to the requesting caseworker unless their team settings allow for that.

 To learn more about the roles Church Leaders and Responders have, click here!